-In the midst of the Covid-19 pandemic and the closure of the grounds and galleries at IMMA, there are uncertainties as to the return of normal operating conditions.
-The Company continues to be dependent on support by the Department of Culture Heritage and the Gaeltacht and IMMA plays an important role in the cultural life of Ireland.
-The Board and Executive in consultation with the Department have reviewed the company's forecasts and projections, and are satisfied that the going concern basis is appropriate for the preparation of these Financial Statements.
+The Covid-19 pandemic has continued to disrupt ordinary activities in the first half of 2021 and the return of commercial events remains uncertain.
+The Finance, Audit & Risk Committee continues to monitor developments with the Executive and remains focussed on the on-going risks to the Company's business model.
+The Board and Executive, in consultation with the Department, have reviewed the company's forecasts and projections, and are satisfied that the going concern basis is appropriate for the preparation of these Financial Statements.